icgrp/bert/docs/tutorials/huffman/huffman.md

 * It then writes ascending input to the `rawTextMem` and an identity encoding as the Huffman table in the running design, and then checks the encoded results in the `resultMem` to verify they are correct.

 The application allocates memory to use for its activities.
 Before executing it, you need to tell the SDK how much memory it will use.
 To do this, edit the `ldscript.ld` in SDK:
-* on the left, if necessary, click on arrow to the left of huffman_demo to list its contents
+* on the left, if necessary, click on triangle to the left of huffman_demo to list its contents
-* click on arrow to the left of src to list its contents
+* click on triangle to the left of src to list its contents
-*  double-click the on `lscript.ld` file to open
+*  double-click the on `lscript.ld` file to open.

 Then  set the stack and heap sizes to 200000 (2 followed by 5 zeros -- this is hex for 2 Megabytes).
 [For a discussion on how to size heap, see the Usage Overview->Dynamic Memory Usage section in [the BERT API documentation](../../embedded/bert.md).]
 Once changed select File>Save from top menu.

 At this point you FINALLY have a complete application and it should show no compile  errors in Project Explorer!
 As described above you should right-click the application (`huffman_demo`) in the Project Explorer and select 'Clean Project' to ensure that you now have a full, clean recompilation.